dvoss4-drewvoss12/SpringFrameworkAlgoDemonstration/README.md

-This is a functional Work-In-Progress website with a working backend and frontend, built with Spring Framework, and Tailwind CSS styling.
+This is a functional Work-In-Progress website with a working backend and frontend, built with Spring Framework.
 It demonstrates multiple basic Computer Science Algorithms and displays the results.
+This will have a functional hosting at this link: https://springframeworkalgodemonstration.onrender.com/